ReactJS Interview Questions

 • There was huge memory wastage

-• Because of circular dependencies, complicated model was created around models and views
+• Because of circular dependencies, the complicated model was created around models and views

-Redux is one of the hottest libraries for front end development in today’s marketplace.
-It is a predictable state container for JavaScript applications and is used for the entire applications state management.
-Applications developed with Redux are easy to test and can run in different environments showing consistent behavior.
+Ans: Redux is one of the hottest libraries for front-end development in today’s marketplace.
+It is a predictable state container for JavaScript applications and is used for the entire application's state management.
+Applications developed with Redux are easy to test and can run in different environments showing consistent behaviour.

-Redux uses ‘Store’ for storing the application’s entire state at one place.
-So all the component’s state are stored in the Store and they receive updates from the Store itself.
+Ans: Redux uses ‘Store’ for storing the application’s entire state in one place.
+So all the component states are stored in the Store and they receive updates from the Store itself.
 The single state tree makes it easier to keep track of changes over time and debug or inspect the application.

 Action – It’s an object that describes what happened.